 You must complete a total of 14 hours of continuing education by 5/31/2018 to renew your Pennsylvania license.

-- The PA Real Estate Commission has imposed a continuing education requirement for the 2016-2018 period.
-A minimum of 3 hours of the required 14 hours must be in the topic of Rules and Regulations.
-If you were originally licensed before December 1, 2015, you may take elective CE courses (including the New Licensee Required Training) or a broker course to complete the remainder of your course work.
+- If you were originally licensed before December 1, 2015, the PA Real Estate Commission has imposed a continuing education requirement for the 2016-2018 period.
+A minimum of 3 hours of the required 14 hours must be in the topic of Rules and Regulations (completing the General Module or the Residential Module will also satisfy the Rules and Regulations requirement).
+You may take elective CE courses or a broker course to complete the remainder of your course work.

 - If you were originally licensed after December 1, 2015, you need to complete the 14 hours of "new licensee" continuing education.